uscgongjianxin/traffic-sign-classifier/README.md

 If you have access to a GPU, you should follow the TensorFlow instructions for installing [TensorFlow with GPU support](https://www.tensorflow.org/install/#optional_install_cuda_gpus_on_linux)

 **Amazon Web Services**
-* Launch an Instance: Visit the EC2 Management [Console](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Home:), click "Launch Instance", choose "Community AMIs", search for the “udacity-carnd” AMI and click "select".
+1. Launch an Instance:

+Visit the EC2 Management [Console](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Home:), click "Launch Instance", choose "Community AMIs", search for the “**udacity-carnd**” AMI and click "select".

-* Select the Instance type: Filter the instance list to only show “GPU instances”, select the *g2.2xlarge* instance type.
-Finally, click on the “Review and Launch” button:
+2. Select the Instance type:

+Filter the instance list to only show “GPU instances”, select the **g2.2xlarge** instance type.
+Finally, click on the “Review and Launch” button.
+Then increase the storage size to 16 GB (or more, if necessary, I choose 32 GB).

+3. Configure the Security Group:

+Most of these configurations are already set up on the udacity-carnd AMI.
+However, you must also configure the security group correctly when you launch the instance.

+By default, AWS restricts access to most ports on an EC2 instance.
+In order to access the Jupyter notebook, you must configure the AWS Security Group to allow access to port 8888.